Atiyah and Todd classes of regular Lie algebroids: Atiyah classes of regular Lie algebroids

 Consider a regular Lie algebroid $A$ whose anchor map $\rho$ is injective.
 In this case, $A$ is identified with its characteristic distribution $F: =\rho_A(A) \subseteq T_M$, the tangent bundle of a regular foliation $\mathcal{F} \subseteq M$.
 Note that $(T_M, F)$ is a Lie algebroid pair (or Lie pair for short) over $M$.
 We briefly recall from~\cite{CSX} the Atiyah class of the Lie pair $(T_M, F)$.
 For each splitting $j \colon B = T_M/F \to T_M$ of the short exact sequence~\eqref{SES} and a linear connection $\nabla^B$ on $B$ extending the Bott $F$-connection, there is a Chevalley-Eilenberg $1$-cocycle of $F$

 defined by

 for all $u_F \in \Gamma(F)$ and $b_1, b_2 \in \Gamma(B)$.
 The cohomology class

 does not depend on the choice of $j$ and $\nabla^B$, and is called the Atiyah class of the Lie pair $(T_M, F)$, which is also known as the Molino class~\cite{Molino} of the foliation $\mathcal{F}$ induced from $F$.
-Applying Theorem~\ref{Theorem on Atiyah class of A[1]} to this case, we recover the following result on Atiyah classes of integrable distributions. \begin{prop}[\cite{CXX}] Let $F \subseteq T_M$ be an integrable distribution, i.e., the tangent bundle of some regular foliation in $M$.
-Then the Atiyah class $\At_{(F[1],d_F)}$ of the dg manifold $(F[1], d_F)$ is isomorphic to the Atiyah class $\At_{B}$ of the Lie pair $(T_M, F)$. \end{prop}
+Applying Theorem~\ref{Theorem on Atiyah class of A[1]} to this case, we recover the following result on Atiyah classes of integrable distributions. \begin{proposition}[\cite{CXX}] Let $F \subseteq T_M$ be an integrable distribution, i.e., the tangent bundle of some regular foliation in $M$.
+Then the isomorphism $\Phi_{2,1}$ for the integer pair $(2,1)$ in~\eqref{Eq: isom for mn tensor fields}, which now becomes